DevExpress-Examples/blazor-maui-hybrid-app/README.md

 ### Blogs View

-This page uses our [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView?p=netframework) component to show a collection of items with infinite scrolling.
+This page uses our [DXCollectionView](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView?p=netframework) component to show a collection of items.
+Note the infinite scrolling feature - the component loads batches of items on demand.

 **File to look at:** [BlogsPage.xaml](BlazorDemo.MAUI/MauiViews/BlogsPage.xaml)